temple-geography/fundamentals-of-gis/Lab_05_Creating_Geographic_Data.md

 A video of this digitizing tutorial is available at <https://drive.google.com/file/d/0B_rk0_Y4N6QzWFFDclRUcnE3TkU/view> and a brief description of the steps follow.
 You might find it useful to review the steps below and watch the video before beginning the tutorial.

-1. Add your georeferenced .tiff to the map document.
+1. Add the georeferenced TIFF (the result of the previous section) to the map document.
-2. Open the ArcCatalog pane in ArcGIS.
-Right click in your folder and select New→Shapefile.
+2. Open the ArcCatalog pane in ArcGIS and navigate the folder tree to get to your working folder.
+3. Right-click in your folder and select New→Shapefile.
-3. Create the settings for your shapefile as follows:
+4. Create the settings for your shapefile as follows:
     1. Name: `Lakes_auburn`
     2. Feature type: polygon
-    3. Spatial reference: Select the Edit button, then Import and in the following window, select the `TOWNS_POLY` shapefile.
-This will import the same spatial reference as the `TOWNS_POLY` shapefile.
+    3. Spatial reference: Select the Edit button, then Import, and in the following window, select the `TOWNS_POLY` shapefile.
+The new (empty) shapefil) will now have the same spatial reference information as the `TOWNS_POLY` shapefile.
+Any features that you create will use coordinates from that coordinate reference system.
-4. Click OK and the new shapefile will be added to your workspace.
-If it does not get added automatically, you can use the Add Data button as usual.
+5. Click OK and the new shapefile will be created in the selected folder and added to the TOC.
+(If it does not get added to the map automatically, you can use the Add Data button as usual.)
-5. Right click in the grey space near the file menu and select the 'Editor' tool bar.
-6. Select Editor and then 'Start Editing'
+6. Display the Editor toolbar.
+7. In the Editor toolbar, select Editor→Start Editing.
-7. Select your newly created 'Lakes\_auburn' shapefile to begin editing.
+8. Select your newly created 'Lakes\_auburn' shapefile to begin editing.
     1. You will see a new pane appear on the right.
 Your new shapefile should appear.
-8. Select the shapefile, and look at the bottom of the pane.
-You should see a number of 'Construction' tools appear.
-'Select Polygon'.
+9. Select the shapefile, and look at the bottom of the pane.
+A number of Construction tools will appear.
+Select the Polygon tool.
-9. Begin tracing the outline of one of the lakes in the town of Auburn with a series of clicks that are not too far apart:
-10. When you have finished one polygon, double-click to complete the sketch.
+10. Begin tracing the outline of one of the lakes in the town of Auburn.
+Each click will add a **vertex** to the polygon.
+Draw the polygon with a series of closely spaced clicks.
+Where the boundary is curved, you will have to add more vertices to follow the curve.
+Where the boundary is straight, the vertices can be more spread out.
-    1. The polygon will out outlined in teal, indicating that the shape is complete.
+11. When you have finished one polygon, double-click to complete the sketch.
+The polygon will be outlined in teal, indicating that the shape is complete.
-    2. Each time you complete a feature (e.g. polygon) return to the Editor Tool Bar, and select Save Edits from the drop down so that you do not lose any work.
+12. Return to the Editor toolbar and select Editor→Save Edits so that you do not lose any work.
-11. Digitize all of the lakes in the town of Auburn and when you are finished, save your edits once again and chose 'stop editing' from the Editor dropdown.
+13. Digitize all of the lakes in the town of Auburn.
+When you are finished, save your edits once again and chose Editor→Stop Editing.
-12. Add the `MAJPONDS_POLY.shp` layer to compare the locations of lakes in 2017 and 1871.
+14. Add the `MAJPONDS_POLY.shp` layer to compare the locations of lakes in 2017 and 1871.

 Assignment
 ==========